lunchbag/hugo-blog/content/posts/building-an-app-freelancing-and-living-abroad.md

 # Reflection: The Good Parts

-## Getting organized on my own
+## Getting organized and going at my own pace

-I loved being able to start a big project from scratch and figuring out the best ways to organize everything from notes to tasks to time tracking.
+I loved being able to start a big project from scratch and figuring out the best ways to stay organized.
+This helped keep everything sorted and prioritized properly which in turn keeps my mental energy up.
 To keep track of features and bugs, I used <a href="https://asana.com" target="_blank">Asana</a> religiously.
 For time-tracking on both Lunch Money and my contracting work, I used <a href="http://try.hrv.st/2-104977" target="_blank">Harvest</a> which I highly recommend for its ease of use and beautiful design.

-## Going at my own pace

-Although it was overwhelming how much I had to do on top of the basic coding (adding analytics, error tracking, design, setting up domains and e-mails, figuring out branding, etc), I enjoyed having such varying tasks.
-For instance, it was nice to have something completely unrelated to programming that I could do whenever I got mentally exhausted from staring at code.
+Although it was overwhelming how much I had to do on top of the basic coding (design from branding to icons, analytics, error tracking, admin stuff like domains and e-mails, etc), I enjoyed having such varying tasks.
+For instance, it was nice to have something completely unrelated to programming that I could do whenever I got exhausted from staring at code.

 ## Getting help from the technical hubby

-Justin helped me a lot by lending a hand with parts I’m weak at.
-He's saved my butt a few times helping me properly set up my environments, fix my error tracking, and he even wrote my currency rate fetching script!
+I am so lucky that the areas in which I am weakest or find the most tedious (dev ops-related stuff, mostly) happen to be among Justin's favorite technical challenges.
+He's saved my butt a few times by helping me properly set up my environments, fix my error tracking, and he even wrote my daily currency rate fetching script!

 # Lunch Money: How it's different